 - While on a career break, what volunteering have you done?
 What new skills did you learn or existing skills did you enhance?

 - Final step: cross out the skills you didn’t enjoy using.
-Now for the skills left on the list, how else could you use that skill?
+Now for the skills still on the list, how else could you use that skill?
 What other roles would that be useful for?

 What else can you do?